gravityplus/Gravity-Forms-Stripe/readme.txt

 * Initial release.
 Process charges (one-time payments) only.

 == Upgrade Notice ==
+= 1.8.1 =
+Gravity Forms 1.8 compatibility release, as well as a few fixes.

 = 1.7.11.2 =
 Critical fix!
 Please upgrade or your form will not correctly process payments.
 Also check Stripe dashboard for wrong charge amounts.